Skip to content

 TheHive#

-• Configuration file of TheHive is in /opt/thp/thehive/config/application.conf
+• Configuration file: /opt/thp/thehive/config/application.conf

 cd /opt/thp